 Kuhle Wampe, or Who Owns the World?

-Survival is difficult, with massive unemployment in the wake of the Great Depression.
+A working-class family in Berlin in 1931 where survival is difficult, with massive unemployment in the wake of the Great Depression.
 After Anni's brother commits suicide in despair, her family finds itself forced to move to Kuhle Wampe, a lakeside camp on the outskirts of Berlin, now home to increasing numbers of unemployed.
 When Anni's relationship with Franz ends, she moves back to Berlin and gets involved in the workers' youth movement.

 - Improved English subtitles, supervised by Brecht scholar Marc Silbermann